Work-from-Home Cybersecurity Tips Amid COVID-19

 2. Virtual Private Network (VPN): Utilize a VPN solution rather than a Remote Desktop Protocol (RDP)/ remote-desktop solution (TeamViewer, LogMeIn, etc.).
 Most modern firewalls are capable of provisioning secure VPN accounts.

-3. Complex Passwords: All remote access accounts should have 15+ character passwords with numeral and special character complexity requirements.
+3. Complex Passwords: All remote access accounts should have 15+ character passwords with numerical and special character complexity requirements.

 5. Multi-Factor Authentication: Ensure that multi-factor authentication (MFA) is available and enabled for all remote access accounts.

-6. Internet Connectivity: Advise employees to only utilize WiFi network that they know, and to avoid public WiFi networks, particularly when working with customer or other sensitive data.
+6. Internet Connectivity: Advise employees to only utilize the WiFi network that they know, and to avoid public WiFi networks, particularly when working with customers or other sensitive data.

 7. Secure File Sharing: Avoid non-secure/non-corporate managed file sharing services.

 Keep in mind that these best practices are just a start to help an organization safely transition employees to remote work and keep the business running smoothly.
-This list represents a few among many cybersecurity best practices for remote access.
-For best results, all access control concerns should be rigorously evaluated by experienced and credentialed cybersecurity practitioners.
+This list represents a few among many cybersecurity solutions best practiced for remote access.
+For best results, all access control concerns should be rigorously evaluated by experienced and credentialed cybersecurity practitioners/consultants.
 As always, the Advantage team of experts is available to help.